How To Make Your Fresh Water Tank Last Longer When Boondocking

 The hardest thing about it is if you’re taking a shower outside and it’s windy.
 The wind makes your wet body feel cold real quick.
-A great way to stop that is to get a pop-up shower tent and stake it down.
-Of course, you could also use the solar shower inside your regular RV shower.
+A great way to stop that is to get a pop-up shower tent and stake it down (click to view on Amazon).

 My first solar shower was bought from Walmart, and it quickly broke because the handle couldn’t handle the weight of five gallons of water.

 If you’re driving out to your boondocking spot, and see a free bathroom five minutes from your camp, why not use the free bathroom so you can save water, black tank space, and stay out longer?

 Sure, if you wake up in the middle of the night, you shouldn’t get into the car and drive five minutes so you can pee, but when possible, take a short hike to the free bathroom that won’t use any of your precious water.

-My fresh water tank is 48 gallons, so with four of these containers I could fill half of the tank and be able to stay out another week depending on usage.
+My fresh water tank is 48 gallons, so with four of these containers, I could fill half of the tank and be able to stay out another week depending on usage.

-Pair it with a portable water pump and you can fill up the fresh water tank without having to move your camper.
+Pair it with a portable water pump (click to view on Amazon) and you can fill up the fresh water tank without having to move your camper.

 How do you save water?
 Feel free to share your tips in the comments down below!